 Tip: *”Noise” (bright spots, randomly-spaced bright pixels, or fog) may be present in long exposures; before shooting, choose On for Long exposure NR in the shooting menu.

-Some photographers are adamant about little things, so to prevent light entering via the viewfinder interfering with photographs or exposure, cover the viewfinder with the supplied eyepiece cap.
-I don’t do this, and have never had a problem with over-exposure.
+Some photographers are adamant about little things, like preventing light entering via the viewfinder.
+If you are a concerned photo-nerd, simply cover the viewfinder with the supplied eyepiece cap or peice of foil/paper.
+I don’t do this, and have never had a problem with over-exposure or stray light.

 I’d love to see your results, so don’t hesitate to share